Current Template Version: 2.29 (updated 1st May 08) - see what's new!

 Product category management

-Your product/services categories are the heart of the navigation of your site - this navigation guides your visitors to your products.
+Your product/services category listings are the heart of the navigation of your site - this navigation guides your visitors to your products.
 If your category names are vague, you will confuse your customers - keep them explicit and clear.
 Research the search engine keyphrases that are relevant to your market (see our Search Engine Optimization Guide for more advice on this) and try to build these keyphrases into your product category names.
 For example, if you're selling motorbike accessories, and you sell gloves, don't just call your category 'gloves' - be specific and call the category 'motorcycle gloves' as this is a much more useful search term for your users AND for search engines when they index your website.
 If this category is broken down into sub-categories, such as ladies or men's gloves, call each sub-category specifically 'ladies motorcycle gloves' and 'mens motorcycle gloves'.
 This might seem like a redundant use of the term 'motorcycle' but it actually helps you GREATLY in getting good ranking positions for the search term 'motorcycle gloves' as well as 'ladies motorcycle gloves' and 'mens motorcycle gloves'.
 If you look at the screenshot below, you will see how the puresilva e-commerce software optimises such a category:-

 selling online